-Generally speaking, places at high altitudes may cause problems for people with lung diseases as their lungs will need to work much harder to breathe.
+Generally speaking, places at high altitudes can cause problems for people with lung diseases as their lungs will need to work much harder to breathe.
 The climate may also be a factor; if it’s too hot, you may get fatigued easily.
 Consider the terrain of your destination, how easy will it be to walk around or use a wheelchair?

-The further away you travel, the more you may need to consider: how easy is it to get oxygen delivered to your destination? will you need additional insurance? how would you cope if you needed medical assistance in another country?
+The further away you travel, the more you may need to consider: how easy is it to get oxygen delivered to your destination?
+Will you need additional insurance?
+How would you cope if you needed medical assistance in another country?

 Speak to your healthcare team before planning any vacation, they’ll be able to advise you on the type of vacation you are physically up to.

 Take all the medications you require for the duration of your holiday and some extra in case of emergencies.
 Find out where you can have oxygen delivered from.
-Make a list of all the medications you take, including antibiotics for infections and keep this with you to show medical professional if you become ill while traveling.
+Make a list of all the medications you take, including antibiotics for infections and keep this with you to show medical professionals if you become ill while traveling.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.